-97. There is no evidence contradicting that of Ms. Andersen that she expected the finance specialist to make sure that everything was in order, and that all UNDP systems were up to date with all the available information to ensure that the programme did not run into financial deficits.36 The Tribunal agrees with Ms. Andersen's explanation and rejects the Applicant's complaint.

-98. The Applicant further claims that his supervisor assessed his 2016 PMD twice and departed from the first good assessment making his performance appear comparatively bad during her second assessment.37

-99. Ms. Andersen was not sure about the document (application, annex 9) on which the Applicant based the above assertion but explained that only final documents uploaded in the PDM should be guiding this judicial review process.38 According to her, the format of the document indicates that it is not the final document.
+Judgment No.: UNDT/2023/077 were up to date with all the available information to ensure that the programme did not run into financial deficits.
+The Tribunal agrees with Ms. Andersen's explanation and rejects the Applicant's complaint.
+98. The Applicant further claims that his supervisor assessed his 2016 PMD twice and departed from the first good assessment making his performance appear comparatively bad during her second assessment.
+99. Ms. Andersen was not sure about the document (application, annex 9) on which the Applicant based the above assertion but explained that only final documents uploaded in the PDM should be guiding this judicial review process.
+According to her, the format of the document indicates that it is not the final document.
 As the Applicant admits, he has never raised concerns on the basis of the document.
-The system works in such a way that documents are revised until the final document comes into existence.39 Her position is that she does not recall the document and what could have motivated her to change the rating, but in the PMD process what matters is the final document.40

-36 Ms. Andersen's hearing transcript of 21 June 2022, page 34, lines 14-22; page 35, lines 3-4, 8-12 and page 36, lines 12-14.
+The system works in such a way that documents are revised until the final document comes into existence.
+Her position is that she does not recall the document and what could have motivated her to change the rating, but in the PMD process what matters is the final document.
+100. Throughout her testimony, Ms. Andersen appeared to be a truthful witness.
+Her explanation that the document (application, annex 9) which reflects a different assessment from the second assessment could have come about during the evolving evaluation process is plausible.
+The assertion that the Applicant was assessed twice, and his rating was changed for worse does not make sense since there is no credible reason that could be the case.
+The Tribunal therefore rejects the Applicant's claim as speculative.
+101. The Applicant admits that this is not the first time he was given a partially &lt;sup>36 Ms. Andersen's hearing transcript of 21 June 2022, page 34, lines 14-22; page 35, lines 3-4, 8-12 and page 36, lines 12-14. &lt;sup>37 Application, annex 9.

-38 Ms. Andersen's hearing transcript of 26 August 2022, page 6, lines 6, 9, 13 and 16, page 12, lines 16-17, page 18, lines 22-24.
+&lt;sup>38 Ms. Andersen's hearing transcript of 26 August 2022, page 6, lines 6, 9, 13 and 16, page 12, lines 16-17, page 18, lines 22-24. &lt;sup>39 Ibid., at page 20, lines 2-9.